Seventh-day Adventist independent ministries

 The Seventh-day Adventist Church has a number of supporting, parachurch, independent, self-supporting and other such organizations that work adjunct or in association with the official church.

 One author estimated their number at over 800 and are mostly supportive of the church, although differing ministries may be critical of church actions.
+Adventist Laymen-Services Industries (ASI) bridges these ministries with the church.

 Supporting

 Supporting ministries are those that exist to support the church's ministry.
 The Seventh-day Adventist church recognizes the contribution made by these organizations as being such that the main church is unable to contribute to.
 The organizations adhere to official church guidelines and do not openly solicit tithe or solicit money from members during official functions.